Partnership & Exchange Programs

 Need an appointment outside her availability?
 Send her an email to request one.

-She also advises incoming exchange students from Asia, Latin America, and Europe (excluding Ireland and United Kingdom).
+She also advises incoming exchange students from Oceania, the Americas, Ireland and the United Kingdom.